Emergency support hotline: +30 123-456-789

 Pros: premium look, screen accuracy

-Cons: can stiffen over time
+Cons: can stiffen or crack over time

 2.4 Felt‑Like Materials (Early TVC)